 The Charles E. Anderson Award is given to an individual in recognition of outstanding contributions to the promotion of diversity in the atmospheric or related sciences and broader communities through education and community service.
 The award is in the form of an inscribed wooden book.

-Nominations are considered by a committee of no fewer than five members of the Education and Human Resources Commission, which makes a recommendation for final approval by AMS Council.
+Nominations are considered by a committee of no fewer than five members of the Commission for Education and Engagement, which makes a recommendation for final approval by AMS Council.

 The nominees for awards remain on the committee's active list for three years.
 You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.